REFERENCE TITLE: mental health; injunction; firearm possession

 1. The name of the petitioner.
-The petitioner's address shall be disclosed to the court for purposes of service.
+The petitioner shall disclose the petitioner's address to the court for purposes of service.
 If the address of the petitioner is unknown to the defendant, the petitioner may request that the address be protected.
 On the petitioner's request, the address may not be listed on the petition.
 Whether or not the court issues a mental health injunction against firearm possession, the protected address shall be maintained in a separate document or automated database and is not subject to release or disclosure by the court or any form of public access except as ordered by the court.

 2. The name and address of the defendant.

-3. The number, types and locations of any firearms believed to be controlled or possessed by the defendant.
+3. The number, types and locations of any firearm believed to be controlled or possessed by the defendant.

 4. Whether the defendant: